iroy2000/react-redux-boilerplate/README.md

 $ npm run build  # build a minified production version
 $ npm run lint   # linting
 $ npm run test   # run test
+$ npm run clean  # it runs before each build, so you don't need to
 ```